King-s-Knowledge-Graph-Lab/OntoChat/README.md

 # OntoChat: Leveraging Large Language Models and Human-Centered Design for Ontology User Story Generation

 **OntoChat** is a conversational agent powered by LLMs, designed to facilitate **collaborative ontology engineering**, with a focus on **ontology requirements elicitation**.
 It guides user prompting at each interaction stage by providing **elicitation questions, example answers, and prompt templates**, helping users generate **relevant and useful requirements** for ontology development.

-## 🔗 Access OntoChat
-OntoChat is publicly available on **[Hugging Face Spaces](https://huggingface.co/spaces/1hangzhao/OntoChat)**.

-## 🔧 Recommended Browser
-➡ **For the best experience, we recommend using Google Chrome.**
+OntoChat is publicly available on **[Hugging Face Spaces](https://huggingface.co/spaces/1hangzhao/OntoChat)**. **For the best experience, we recommend using Google Chrome.**

 ---